JGCRI/pytemplate/docs/source/getting_started.rst

 Getting Started
 ===============
-This page walks you through the steps of installing **bed** and running an example.
+This page walks you through the steps of installing **pytemplate** and running an example.

 Motivation
 ----------